marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Install packages
-Installing packages (libraries) for C++ development in your home directory involves downloading source code, compiling it, and installing it in your local directories.
+Installing packages (libraries) for C++ development in your home directory by downloading source code, compiling it, and installing it in your local directories.

 Install a library with example boost:
 ```